 101. Voice Class.
 Credit 1 hour.
 The study and practice of the art of singing.
 Intended to provide training in the fundamentals of singing.
 May be taken more than once for credit.
-Credit toward the degree will not be granted for the Music major.

 102. Voice Class.
 Credit 1 hour.
 The continuation study and practice of the art of singing.
 Intended to provide training in the fundamentals of singing.
 May be taken more than once for credit.
 Credit toward the degree will not be granted for the Music major.